-EISA recently supported a media training workshop on election reporting hosted by the Zimbabwe Electoral Commission (ZEC).
+EISA supported a media training workshop on election reporting hosted by the Zimbabwe Electoral Commission (ZEC), the first face-to-face training in the post-2018 electoral process.
 The workshop was as a direct outcome of EISA's technical support to the stakeholder collaboration by the Zimbabwe Electoral Commission (ZEC) and was attended by editors and senior reporters from print and electronic media houses.
-The training is expected to contribute towards improved working relations between the ZEC and the media as well as to promote accurate and balanced reporting by providing a platform for engagement and learning.
+The training aimed at improved working relations between the ZEC and the media as well as to promote accurate and balanced reporting by providing a platform for engagement and learning.
 For more information about the event.

 A post-election review workshop for the media was held from 5 to 6 November 2018.
 The workshop assessed the performance of the local and foreign print and electronic media in election reporting.
 The environment for election reporting including enabling regulation, access and security of the media was assessed.